James J. Davis: Early life and career

-Born as James John Davies on October 27, 1873 at 47 Fifth Row, Georgetown, Tredegar, Monmouthshire, Wales.
-He emigrated with his parents, David James Davies and Esther Ford Davies (nee Nichols), to the United States in 1881 at the age of eight.
+Born as James John Davies on October 27, 1873, at 47 Fifth Row, Georgetown, Tredegar, Monmouthshire, Wales.
+He emigrated with his parents, David James Davies and Esther Ford Davies (née Nichols), to the United States in 1881 at the age of eight.

-They settled in Pittsburgh, Pennsylvania and later in Sharon, Pennsylvania.
+They settled in Pittsburgh, Pennsylvania, and later in Sharon, Pennsylvania.
 He was apprenticed as a puddler's assistant in a steel mill, and as a result, acquired his nickname.
 In 1893, he moved to Elwood, Indiana, and served as city clerk from 1898 to 1902.
 From 1903 to 1907, he served as Recorder of Madison County, Indiana, before returning to Pittsburgh.
 He personally signed his name as James J. Davies even though his surname had been changed on immigration to Davis and he became well known with the surname Davis.
 He married Jean Rodenbaugh and had five children.

 Davis joined the Loyal Order of Moose in 1906 as its 247th member and staged a successful reorganization.
 He rose to become the Director-General and took the Order internationally to Bermuda, Britain and Canada.
 He was instrumental as a leader in building Mooseheart, the fraternity's "Child City".
 In 1926, he founded the Grand Lodge of Britain at his birthplace in Tredegar, South Wales.

 Political views

+Davis advocated for immigration policy that was explicitly racist, hoping "that America may not be a conglomeration of racial groups, each advocating a different set of ideas and ideals according to their bringing up, but a homogeneous race."

 Davis supported the eugenics movement.
 Historian Hans P. Vought argues that Davis lamented the influx of cheap labor from Southern and Eastern Europe.
 Vought writes that Davis believed that Americans had, thanks to the eugenics movement, learned to discern between "bad stock and good stock, weak blood and strong blood, sound heredity and sickly human stuff."

 Davis supported the rights of workers to strike, but only to a certain extent; he asked unions to "be slow to use the strike weapon."
-He was against the 14-hour workday that predominated in the American steel industry during the early 1920s.
+He was against the 12-hour workday that predominated in the American steel industry during the early 1920s.